dammy-50/Year-to-Date-YTD-Power-BI-Dashboard/README.md

 The "YTD Power BI Dashboard" is a powerful tool for businesses to monitor their sales performance, profit margins, and target achievements.
 It enables data-driven decision-making by providing clear and actionable insights.
 By leveraging this dashboard, businesses can enhance their strategic planning, optimize operations, and achieve their sales goals.

+For a much better understanding of the project,here is a link to the Power BI file to download : https://1drv.ms/u/c/3ab975251b591aee/ESlRBsA736xCt3I7QkNfNtEBUbS8f4S6_zynnPsX3up2bw?e=syWT9K